Built for Construction

 Why Construction HR Cannot Run on Paper Systems

-BOCW compliance, contractor PF liability, project-wise labour cost allocation, and daily muster roll compliance at 6-site scale are impossible to manage accurately without purpose-built construction HR tools.
+BOCW compliance, contractor PF liability, project-wise labour cost allocation, and daily muster rolls at multi-site scale are impossible to manage accurately on paper.

 Daily Muster Roll Compliance is a Paper Nightmare